se-edu/learningresources/contents/performance/PerformanceProfiling.md

 ## 4. Identify areas for improvements upwards

-Now that you have identified the problem, you can now start to optimize the code in the function body.
+You have identified the problem, and may now want to optimize the code in the function body.
 But before that, here's a final tip:

 > It is sometimes possible (and easier) to optimize by reducing the number of calls to that function from its calling functions.